 Please be advised that the electronic storage device containing personal information of 583,000 Canada Student Loan borrowers who were clients of the Canada Student Loans Program (CSLP) from 2000-2006 also contained personal information of affected clients who fall outside the 2000-2006 period.
 Of the individuals affected, 2,800 fall outside the 2000-2006 period and of those 2,600 are in 2007.
 The department has already communicated with over 1,600 of these affected borrowers.
 Efforts continue to locate current contact information for all affected borrowers.

-9. On March 17, 2014, this action was certified as a class action by the Federal Court.
-Click here to review the Reasons for Judgment and Judgment of the court.
+13. On March 17, 2014, this action was certified as a class action by the Federal Court.
+Click here to review the reasons of the court.
 The decision was under appeal.
 On July 6, 2015, the Federal Court of Appeal released its decision in favour of the plaintiffs.
-Click here to review the Reasons for Judgment of the court.
+Click here to review the reasons of the court.
 Click here to view the Order (Certification).
 Click here to view the Notice of Certification in English.
 Click here to view the Notice of Certification in French.
-Click here to download the Opt Out Form to fill out if you do not want to participate in the class action.

 This website provides general information to class members on a class action commenced against the Attorney General of Canada.
 The court will ultimately decide who will be included as a class member.

 The parties agreed to settle this class action for $17.5 million, subject to court approval.
 For those Class Members who allege that they suffered financial harm arising from the loss of their personal information, the defendant has set up an UNLIMITED FUND in addition to the $17.5 million, and an Arbitrator will assess those claims individually.
 Class Counsel will not be paid a fee from any amounts paid out from the unlimited fund.

 Does the settlement apply to me?